l) Provisions, Contingent Liabilities and Contingent Assets Provisions

 31 Financial risk management

-The Company's principal financial liabilities, comprise borrowings, trade and other payables.
+The Company's principal financial liabilities, comprise loans and borrowings, trade and other payables.
 The main purpose of these financial liabilities is to finance the Company's operations and to provide guarantees to support its operations.
 The Company's principal financial assets include trade and other receivables, and cash and cash equivalents that derive directly from its operations.
 The Company's financial risk management is an integral part of how to plan and execute its business strategies.

 The Company is exposed to market risk, liquidity risk and credit risk.
 The Company's senior management oversees the management of these risks.
 The senior professionals working to manage the financial risks and the appropriate financial risk governance framework for the Company are accountable to the Board of Directors and the Audit Committee.
 This process provides assurance to the Company's senior management that the Company's financial risk taking activities are governed by appropriate policies and procedures and that the financial risks are identified, measured and managed in accordance with the Company policies and risk objective.
-The Board of Directors reviews and agrees to policies for managing each of these risks.
+The Board of Directors reviews and agrees to policies for managing each of these risks, which are summarised below.

 i) Market risk